estruyf/vscode-demo-time/README.md

       <code>highlight</code>
     </td>
     <td>
       Highlight code in a file.
-You can change the border color with the

-`demoTime.highlightBorderColor` setting.
+Check out the <a href="#settings" title="settings">settings</a> section to customize the highlight colors.
     </td>
     <td>